 Last October—October 2nd to be exact—we had a little blog chat about pruning.
 Remember?
 I was on my annual crusade against general, indiscriminate pruning in late fall, and I promised if you put away the shears and loppers then, the time would come in the spring when it would be okay to bring them out again.
 Even then, though, I warned, it should only be for a light pruning and thinning out.

 I’ll be the first to say that pruning is important to a beautiful landscape.
-These gorgeous maple trees at Gibbs Gardens in Ball Ground have been expertly pruned so the light filters through the leaves and accentuates the character of the branches.
+These gorgeous maple trees at a private home have been expertly pruned so the light filters through the leaves and accentuates the character of the branches.

 disturbing.
 This camellia never bloomed because it was pruned every year at the wrong time.
-No comment on the boxwood balls.
+No comment on the holly balls.

 The first day of spring this year is March 19, and the average date of the last frost for most of us in Northeast Georgia is mid-April, give or take a couple of weeks.
 There are several good calendars out there that indicate what month particular plants should be pruned, and they can be helpful reminders if you have a lot of different types of plants to tend.
 But as for me, I tend to be a little less punctual with my pruning.
 And a little less punitive, too.
 There are a lot of things I’d rather be doing with my time than cutting my plants.